Attraction 29 / 50

 Forum of Augustus

-Inaugurated in 2 BC, the Forum of Augustus is said to have been constructed to avenge the death of Caesar, thus, Augustus dedicated the forum's temple to Mars the Avenger.
+Inaugurated in 2 BC, the Forum of Augustus is said to have been constructed to avenge the death of Caesar, thus, Augustus dedicated the forum’s temple to Mars Ultor or Mars the Avenger.
+This was a way for Augustus to thank the gods for helping him in his defeat of Caesar’s murderers.

-It is situated perpendicular to Caesar’s Forum and is believed to have been used as a court of law.
+The forum is situated perpendicular to Caesar’s Forum and is believed to have been used as a court of law.
 It was rectangular in shape with very high walls.
-Four exedras (semicircular recesses crowned by a half-dome) are believed to have graced the façade of the building.
+Two exedras (semicircular recesses crowned by a half-dome) are believed to have graced the facade of the building.
 Most of the decorations pertained to the god Mars.

 Forum of Nerva

-This forum was supposed to be dedicated to Minerva – protector of the emperor – but because it was inaugurated after Domitian’s assassination, his successor – whose name was Nerva – dedicated it to himself.
-Because of where it was built, it is rather narrow in shape and its large entrance tended to serve as an access way to all the other forums.
+The Forum of Nerva was supposed to be dedicated to Minerva – protector of the emperor – but it was inaugurated after Domitian’s assassination, and his successor – whose name was Nerva – dedicated it to himself.
+You can still see a relief of Minerva on the attic, supported by two Corinthian columns.
+Because of where it was built, it is rather narrow, and its large entrance tended to serve as an access way to all the other fora.

 Trajan's Forum, Rome